tomeralmog/calculator-js/README.md

 [![N|Solid](http://tomeralmog.com/themes/tomer/images/baloon-girl.png)](http://dev.tomeralmog.com/calculator/)

 An object oriented implementation of a simple calculator using JavaScript.
+You can use the calculator via keyboard or clicking the buttons.

 ## [Click for live example](http://dev.tomeralmog.com/calculator/)